Nutrition during pregnancy

 Ensure your folate and iron intake

 Folate (vitamin B9) is crucial from conception to prevent neural tube defects.
-Folic acid supplementation (400 µg/day) is ideally recommended from the planning stage.
-Iron is necessary for increased blood volume: your needs increase from 18 to 27 mg/day.
+Folic acid supplementation (400 µg/day) is ideally recommended as soon as you plan to get pregnant.
+Iron is necessary for the increase in blood volume: your needs increase from 18 to 27 mg/day.

 3